In this section

 ETFs can provide exposure to a variety of asset classes such as equities or fixed income by:

-Like any stock on an exchange, ETFs can be traded at anytime when the exchange it is listed on is open.
+Like any stock on an exchange, ETFs can be traded at any time when the exchange it's listed on is open.

 Passively tracking an index is less expensive than active fund management.